 My name is Mike.
-I’m 40 years old (still getting used to saying that), and I live outside of Boston, Massachusetts with my wife, Michelle, our two girls, Cecilia (8) and Allison (5), and our third “child” Dashiell, a five year old cocker spaniel.
+I’m 41 years old and I live outside of Boston, Massachusetts with my wife, Michelle, our two girls, Cecilia (9) and Allison (5), and our third “child” Dashiell “Dash” Hammett, a five-year-old cocker spaniel.
 I wrote about being a new parent and the girls as toddlers on Shock and Awww.
 I’ll occasionally still post over there, but it’s mostly for the grandparents now.

 Mike’s Window is my journal.
-It’s where I share my thoughts on fitness, running, raising my kids and living a healthy life.
-It also occasionally veers into my other interests like reading, design, baking and pizza.
+It’s where I write about things that interest me.
+Mostly fitness, running, raising my kids and living a healthy life.
+It might also occasionally veer into my other interests like reading, design, baking and pizza.
 I’m a pizza nerd.
 Pizza probably comes up about every three posts.
 You’ve been warned.

-In 2015, after a miserable and mysterious year, I ended up being rushed to the hospital and diagnosed with Addison’s Disease, a chronic condition where your adrenal glands produce too little cortisol and, as if that wasn’t enough, often insufficient levels of aldosterone, as well.
+In 2015, after a miserable and mysterious year, I ended up being rushed to the hospital and eventually (it was a long week and a lot of blood tests) diagnosed with Addison’s Disease, a chronic condition where your adrenal glands produce too little cortisol and, as if that wasn’t enough, often insufficient levels of aldosterone, as well.
+In my case they up and decided to quit altogther.
 You can read that story here.
 With daily medication and common sense, I live a mostly normal life.
 Sometimes I write about living with Addison’s on the blog, too.